Trusted Law Firm Fighting Against DUI and OUI Charges

 Am I entitled to a hearing on my driver’s license suspension?

 Yes, you are.
 In fact, it is a constitutional requirement.
-You may be represented by an attorney at the hearing.
+You may be represented by a Rhode Island DUI attorney at the hearing.
 However, you will not receive a hearing unless you request one through proper channels before the deadline expires.

 If my driver’s license is suspended, it is possible to restore limited driving privileges so I can drive to and from work or school?

 Rhode Island offers a “conditional hardship license” to drive to and from work.
-You must install a Ignition Interlock Device (IID) on you vehicle.
+You must install an Ignition Interlock Device (IID) on your vehicle.
 You will face a delay in obtaining this license, and the judge is entitled to refuse your application.
 In Massachusetts, hardship licenses are very difficult to obtain, although they are sometimes allowed for first-time offenders.

 Are sobriety checkpoints (where every driver is stopped) legal?